Jewish business ethics: Legal treatment

-As mentioned, there are over 100 Mitzvot (commandments) concerning commercial and business conduct – a few examples are discussed in the following sub-sections.
+There are over 100 Mitzvot (commandments) concerning commercial and business conduct – a few examples are discussed in the following sub-sections.

 The principles relating to these commandments are developed and expanded upon in the Mishnah and the Talmud (particularly in Order Nezikin).
 The detailed laws are then delineated in the major codes of Jewish law (e.g. Mishneh Torah, particularly books 11.
 Nezikin, 12.
 Kinyan and 13.
 Mishpatim; and Shulhan Arukh, particularly Choshen Mishpat).
 Further, specific questions here, numbering in the thousands, have been discussed in various responsa over the centuries.